Du-Team/FCACC/README.md

 Note that you should have CUDA installed for running the code.

+### Dataset Preparation

+Before running FCACC, it is essential to prepare the dataset.
+The time series dataset used in this project is sourced from the [UCR archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).

+If you encounter any issues while downloading the dataset, you can also use the datasets available in the `dataset` directory.
+The datasets are stored in `dataset(1).7z` and `dataset(2).7z` files.
+A brief overview of the datasets is provided in the `DataSummary.xlsx` file located in the same directory.
+For detailed information about each dataset, please refer to the `README.md` file within each dataset's respective folder inside the compressed archive.

 ## Usage

 To train FCACC on UCR dataset, run the following command: